bastoica/wasabi/wasabi-testing/README.md

 ```
 Note that this command requires `sudo` privileges.

-As a sanity check, users can verify the versions of Maven and Gradle by running
+As a sanity check, users can verify the versions of each packaged installed.
+For Maven, this requires running
 ```bash
 mvn -v
 ```